ruhulmus/Git-Flow-Architecture/README.md

 # Git-Flow-Architecture
-Git Work Flow Architecture for Git branching
+Git Work Flow Architecture is ideally suited for projects that have a scheduled release cycle.

 ### **Structure of Branch Name :**
 1. **Feature** (Create branch for each feature like User Management,Project management)